MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ### Create IIS Image <!--2-->

 Because the container is running a Nano Server OS Image, the Nano Server IIS packages will be needed to install IIS.
-These can be found on the Windows Sever Installation media under the `NanoServer\Packages` directory.
+These can be found on the Windows Sever Installation media, under the `NanoServer\Packages` directory.

 Copy `Microsoft-NanoServer-IIS-Package.cab` from `NanoServer\Packages` to `c:\source` on the container host.